Flexible Solutions

 • A few days are required to create the tool before cutting can begin.
 It may be longer depending on the geometry and complexity of the part to be cut.

-• Unlike the digital cutting methods discussed above, even a slight dimensional change to the part means a complete new and different tool.
+• Unlike the digital cutting methods discussed above, even a slight dimensional change to the part means a completely new and different tool.

 Marian’s sales engineers and production engineers are trained in all of these prototyping methods, understanding the strengths and limitations of each, and they will determine the best prototyping method and controls for your specific application.

-When you need prototypes and need them quickly please contact us for help.
-You can complete the form “Prototype Part Request” and submit a sketch, drawing or CAD file.
+When you need prototypes and need them quickly, contact Marian for help.
+You can complete the form “Prototype Part Request” and submit a sketch, drawing, or CAD file.
 One of our sales engineers will get in touch with you the same or next day.
 Or simply give us a call.
 We are ready to help.

 Topics: manufacturing techniques, die cutting, prototype, Laser cutting